flame-ingo/docking-simulator/README.md

 # docking-simulator

 Welcome to the Space Station Docking Game!
-A simple web-based game where you try to dock a spaceship with a space station
+A simple web-based game where you try to dock a spaceship with a space station.

+This game was made by ChatGPT.

 ## How to Play